shudnal/MyLittleUI/package/thunderstore/MyLittleUI/README.md

 * Configurable ammo and bait icons and amount for weapons using ammo
 * Craft list filter
 * Hold Use key on crafting station to repair items en masse
+* fast filtering and sorting panel in Crafting window

 ## Clock
 * Default position is above the minimap (you can move it to any position in the screen)